 Use up the last of your two dozen eggs by enjoying oatmeal that's topped with a fried egg and cheddar cheese.
 Substitute the rolled oats that you already have for the steel-cut variety named in this savory oatmeal recipe.

 Lunch: White Bean Tuna Salad

-Beans and tuna are two of the most affordable protein options in the supermarket.
-This hearty salad combines the two to make a protein-rich lunch option that perfectly serves one person.
-Plus, you can use the leftover beans from Monday's chili recipe!
-This recipe boasts 230 calories and an astonishing 42 grams of protein per serving, which will keep you going throughout the entire day.
+Beans and tuna are two of the most affordable proteins in the supermarket.
+This hearty salad combines them to make a protein-rich lunch option that perfectly serves one person.
+Plus, you can use the leftover beans from Monday's chili recipe.
+This recipe boasts 230 calories and 42 grams of protein per serving to keep you going throughout the entire day.

 Dinner: Spaghetti and Turkey Meatballs Leftovers

 It's been a long week — cut yourself some slack, skip the cooking and enjoy your spaghetti and meatball leftovers.

 - Fresh or frozen fruit (around $4 a pound)

 - Carrot sticks (about $2 a bag) and celery sticks (about $2 a head)

 - Bell pepper slices (around $4 a pound)